rdhyee/ScoreDiff/fun_scores/README.md

 easiest choice.
 You can download finale here: [finale](http://www.finalemusic.com/notepad/default.aspx "finale")

-Unfortunately, it doesn't look like the website above has a linux version, but I'm sure linux user's can find a creative solution.
+Unfortunately, it doesn't look like the website above has a linux version, but I'm sure linux users can find a creative solution.